conholdateapp/docs.conholdate.app/content/how-to/metadata-editor-online-free.md

 ## How to edit documents metadata online
 To edit documents metadata registration is **not required**.
 Online metadata editor is 100% **FREE** for both guest and registered users.
-However, by registering an account you can benifit from andvanced options and all premium features for free that are available **only** to registered users.
+However, by registering an account you can benefit from advanced options and all premium features for free that are available **only** to registered users.

 ### Edit documents metadata online without registration
 1. Go to [Online Document Editor](https://products.conholdate.app/metadata) page.